Nagy25/Nagy25/README.md

 - Native mobile app development (iOS and Android)
 - DevOps and CI/CD

-## Projects
-Here are some notable projects that you will find in this repository:

-- **Project 1**: [Description of Project 1]
-- **Project 2**: [Description of Project 2]
-- **Project 3**: [Description of Project 3]

-Each project is organized in its own directory, containing the necessary code, documentation, and any additional resources.

-## Code Samples
-In addition to completing projects, this repository also includes various code samples that demonstrate specific programming techniques, algorithms, or concepts.
-These samples can serve as a reference or learning material for fellow developers.

 ## Contributions and Feedback
 I welcome contributions and feedback on any of the projects or code samples in this repository.
 If you find a bug, have a suggestion, or would like to contribute improvements, feel free to open an issue or submit a pull request.
 Your contributions are highly appreciated!